jimcadden/jmcadden.github.io/cs451/readings.md

 ### II.
 Approach
 + Provide a concise **thesis statement** that captures the authors' approch and solution
-+ Describe at least one experimental hypothesis that supports this thesis, and how it was validated through the experiments described in the paper (when applicable).
++ Describe at least one experimental hypothesis that supports this thesis, and how it was validated through the results provided in the paper (when applicable).

 ### III.
 Relationship
-+ Observe one way this paper relates to one-or-many of the papers we've already covered this semester.
++ Observe one way this paper relates to one-or-many of the papers we've covered this semester.

 ### IV.
 Impression
 + What is your major take-away(s) from reading this paper?
-+ Was there one thing in particular you found surprising, interesting, far-fetched or confusing? (give as many as you'd like)
++ Was there one thing in particular you found surprising, interesting, far-fetched or confusing? (provide as many as you'd like)
 + Finally, rate the paper on a scale [1-10] (10 being best) and briefly explain why.